-For the 12 months ended in March 2023, use of telehealth services has at least leveled off a bit, dropping slightly to 238 completed evaluations per month on average from more than 243 completed evaluations per month on average in Q4 2022.
+For the 12 months ended in June 2023, use of telehealth services has increased moderately to 253 completed evaluations per month on average from 243 completed evaluations per month on average in the previous 12-month period from June 2022 through July 2021.
 Defense attorneys and clients continued to use the system with very few rejections.
-The refusal rate was 2.2 percent of attempts over the last 12 months, with clients refusing 42.2 percent of the total refusals.
+The refusal rate was 2.1 percent of attempts over the last 12 months, with clients refusing 30.8 percent of the total refusals.
 Telehealth systems' reach across the state has continued to grow.
 Telehealth systems have been used for evaluations at three Tribal corrections facilities; 11 city/regional jail locations; in 32 different counties with 35 total locations; at three OCRP programs; and in five DSHS inpatient facilities (including the Yakima RTF that closed on July 26, 2021).
 The OFMHS Telehealth committee provides IT and ongoing site support for existing telehealth sites and works to identify and evaluate new sites to begin offering telehealth services.

 Staffing challenges at the ERO, during Q3-Q4 2021 that persisted through the second half of 2022, exacerbated inefficiencies in evaluation scheduling practices for forensic evaluators who complete all forensic evaluations on the eastside of Washington state.
-OFMHS submitted a decision package, as part of assuming scheduling for all of our evaluators, and has been working on aligning scheduling processes across the state.
+OFMHS submitted a decision package, as part of assuming scheduling for all of our evaluators and has been working on aligning scheduling processes across the state.
 Scheduling process unification and implementation continued throughout 2022.
 Early results were promising, and ERO's on-time performance for jail-based competency evaluations shows month-over-month improvement in the second half of 2022.
 A strong team is excited and engaged in this transformative effort.
 Additionally, evaluators and supervisors from the westside have assisted in tackling the competency services' case backlog to help the eastside become more current in their evaluations.
 During Q4 2022, timely completion of jail-based competency evaluations by the ERO more than doubled, and during the current quarter, Q1 2023, timely completion improved an additional 29-percent to 83.8 percent.
+Q2 2023 saw further improvement in jail-based evaluation completion times at ERO, and timely completion now hovers, month-in and month-out in the upper-80's to low-90's for on-time completion percentage.